chrisshaffer/covid-symptom-searches/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 COVID-19 has been a rapidly evolving pandemic.
 It is important for hospitals and governments to be able to predict the spread of COVID-19 and future pandemics locally, in order to prepare and allocate resources.
-This project explores data from [Google's COVID-19 Open Data.](https://github.com/GoogleCloudPlatform/covid-19-open-data)
+This project provides tools to explore data from [Google's COVID-19 Open Data.](https://github.com/GoogleCloudPlatform/covid-19-open-data)

 ### Built With
-<b>Python</b>:
+<b>Python 3.9</b>:

 Data modules
 * pandas